Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Rose petals are made into tea for the treatment of stress, depression, sinus congestion, colds, digestive ailments, nausea, vomiting, constipation, sore throats, coughs, swollen eyes, puffiness, broken capillaries, insomnia, PMS, menopausal symptoms, reduced libido, and eating disorders.
 The tea can be taken as a drink, used as a gargle, or applied as a wash.

-The scent of roses is soft and sensual.
 Rose oil is known as the Queen of Essential Oils.
 It is very expensive since it takes 30 roses to make one drop of oil.
 Rose oil is an aphrodisiac and is considered a good remedy for disorders of the female system.

 Rose oil is often included in cosmetic creams for its refreshing and tonic effect on sensitive skin.
 The oil is very appropriate for mature skin as it moisturizes and helps diminish the appearance of fine lines and wrinkles.

 Rose oil, diluted in distilled water, may be used as a compress to treat tired or inflamed eyes.
 Rose oil is anti-bacterial, astringent, antiseptic, anti-inflammatory, and a good anti-depressant.

 It helps balance hormones and soothes anxiety that may cause frigidity or impotence.
 When used in a gentle massage, rose oil can help heal broken capillaries and stimulate circulation.
 (Rose water is less expensive and may be used as a substitute.)